samuelhbne/proxy-xray/README.md

 Please replace "amd64" with the arch match the current box accordingly.
 Other supported platforms:

 - "arm64" for arm64v8 platforms.
-Support Raspberry Pi with Ubuntu-arm64 as well as AWS A1, t4g instances etc.
+Support Raspberry Pi4 as well as AWS A1, t4g instances etc. with 64bits OS like [Ubuntu arm64](https://ubuntu.com/download/raspberry-pi) or [Debian](https://raspi.debian.net/tested-images/).
 - "arm" for arm32v7 platforms.
-Support most Raspberry-Pi releases (except Pi1 and Pi-zero) with Raspbian.
+Support most Raspberry-Pi releases (Pi2, Pi3, Pi4) with 32bits OS like [Ubuntu armhf](https://ubuntu.com/download/raspberry-pi) or [Debian](https://raspi.debian.net/tested-images/).

 ### NOTE2

-- arm32v6 (Pi1 and Pi-zero) users should build the docker images from source rather than run it directly, due to the known issue from upstream Alpine image.
-WIP.
+- [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) (AKA Raspbian) users may encounter dnsmasq core dump issue due to the broken docker.io package from Raspbian upstream.
+Please switch to Ubuntu, Debian to avoid this issue or wait the fix from Raspbian.
+Although SOCKS/HTTP proxies still work properly.
 - arm32v5 platforms are not supported yet.

 ## How to start proxy-xray container